antoinefink/potato-analytics/README.md

 # 🥔 Potato Analytics

-A lightweight and minimalistic analytics solution that tracks page views while respecting user privacy.
-Potato Analytics only tracks daily unique page views, nothing else.
-It makes it super light, fast, and saves you from doing any maintenance.
+A lightweight and minimalistic analytics solution that tracks your visitors' countries, sources, and page views while respecting their privacy.
+Ideal for personal websites or blogs.
+Potato Analytics only tracks aggregate data and stores nothing about individual visitors.
+It makes it light, fast, and minimizes maintenance.

 Other key features are: